elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 # Permissionless Prosperity Playbook
 An open source guide to defining and pursuing prosperity on your own terms.

 Thank you @turoczy for your vision and dedication to sharing knowledge and making that knowledge open and sharable.
-Without all of your hard work, and the support of your community of PIE alumns, mentors, contributors, sponsors, patrons, and [Kickstarter backers](https://www.kickstarter.com/projects/turoczy/pie-cookbook-an-open-source-guide-for-startup-acce/community) this project would not be possible..
+Without all of your hard work, and the support of your community of PIE alumns, mentors, contributors, sponsors, patrons, and [Kickstarter backers](https://www.kickstarter.com/projects/turoczy/pie-cookbook-an-open-source-guide-for-startup-acce/community) this project would not be possible.

 # Table of Contents
 {{TOC}}